georgia-tech-db/evadb/docs/source/usecases/sentiment-analysis.rst

 Introduction
 ------------

 In this tutorial, we present how to use OpenAI models in EvaDB to analyse sentiment in text data.
 In particular, we focus on analysing sentiments expressed by customers in food reviews.
-We will assume that the input data is loaded into a ``PostgreSQL`` database.

-To load the food review data into your database, see the `sentiment analysis notebook is available on Colab <https://colab.research.google.com/github/georgia-tech-db/eva/blob/staging/tutorials/14-food-review-tone-analysis-and-response.ipynb>`_.

 EvaDB makes it easy to do sentiment analysis using its built-in ChatGPT AI function.
 In this tutorial, besides classifying sentiment, we will also use another query to generate responses to customers for addressing ``negative`` reviews.

+We will assume that the input data is loaded into a ``PostgreSQL`` database.
+To load the food review data into your database, see the complete `sentiment analysis notebook on Colab <https://colab.research.google.com/github/georgia-tech-db/eva/blob/staging/tutorials/14-food-review-tone-analysis-and-response.ipynb>`_.

 .. include:: ../shared/prerequisite.rst